samanvp/wordle-solver/README.md

 # wordle-solver
 A universal Wordle solver that works with any language.
-All you need is a corpus for your language: a text file containing words, one in each line.
+All you need is a lexicon for your language: a text file containing words, one in each line.
 I have so far tested this code using the following langugages:
 * Dutch (NL)
 * English
 * Persian